hanishkvc/prgs-snap-scidvspc-hkvc/snap/local/README.snap.txt

   system's font path.
 With this the figurines font is being picked up by the program at snap runtime.

+Network access

+* Enable network interface, so that user can connect to FICS server etc.

+* Enable network-observe interface, which the user needs to explicitly connect, so that ping to FICS server can work.

 TODO
 ======